oat-sa/taohub-articles/forge/documentation-for-core-components/logger.md

 The purpose of this logger is to improve the code by documenting errors or irregularities that might have been missed otherwise,<br/>

-and by assisting developers in solving problems through offering insight into the events that led\
+and by assisting developers in solving problems through offering insight into the events that led<br/>
 to these errors.

 Usage